SpectronX/Arduino/Home Automation/README.md

 The door system is built using an **Ultrasonic Sensor** and a **micro servo motor**.
 The sensor emits ultrasonic pulses and listens for echoes to determine how close an object (like a person) is:

-- If someone is within a defined range (e.g., < 50 cm), the Arduino commands the servo motor to rotate, simulating the door opening.
+- If someone is within a defined range (e.g., < 50 cm), and moving towards the system, the Arduino commands the servo motor to rotate, simulating the door opening.
+Also, when the person is outside the defined range or cannot be "seen" by the Arduino after entering, the door closes.

 This mimics a proximity-triggered automatic door mechanism.